Nifalu/ba-thesis/dmi-basilea-thesis/content/background.typ

 A *Multi-Component System (MCS)* is a set of components that work together to achieve a greater goal.
 The components are all part of a single structural unit, which differentiates MCSs from distributed systems, which may also include systems where components are geographically separated.

-A #link("https://en.wikipedia.org/wiki/CAN_bus")[*CAN bus (Controller Area Network Bus)*]#footnote("https://en.wikipedia.org/wiki/CAN_bus") is a message-oriented communication protocol and physical network that is widely used in the automotive and aviation industries, as well as in industrial automation.
-Some key properties of a CAN bus are:
+A *CAN bus (Controller Area Network Bus)* @canclassic @canfd @canwiki is a message-oriented communication protocol and physical network that is widely used in the automotive and aviation industries, as well as in industrial automation.
-- A *Multi-Master Architecture*, allowing anyone to communicate at any time without a central control instance.
-More on this in @discussion
-- A #link("https://en.wikipedia.org/wiki/Message_passing")[*Message-Oriented Protocol*]#footnote("https://en.wikipedia.org/wiki/Message_passing"), where data is identified by message IDs rather than a source or destination addresses.
-This implies that everyone receives all messages.

-#figure(
+#pad(figure(
   supplement: [Figure],
-  pad(scale(diagram(
+  scale(diagram(
     node-stroke: 1pt,
     node((0,0), [Engine RPM]),
     edge("d", "-"),